cogent-computing/Heed-Microcontroller/README.md

 The script from [populate_historic.py](initialisation/populate_historic.py) will also fill the tables with raw data spanning 24h in the past.

 ### Mock Services
-To test the microgrid controller without a real Microgrid, the telnet mock service from [Telnet_Dummy.py](mock_services/Telnet_Dummy.py) can be used to run a telnet server that porvides fake data.
+To test the microgrid controller without a real Microgrid, the telnet mock service from [Telnet_Dummy.py](mock_services/Telnet_Dummy.py) can be used to run a telnet server that provides fake data.

 ### Data and testing files
 Sample data from August 2019 can be found in the [data](data) folder as the [microgrid_processed_august.csv](data/microgrid_processed_august.csv) file.
 Test inputs and outputs for the unit testing are in the same folder as [test_input.csv](data/test_input.csv) [test_output.csv](data/test_output.csv).

 ### Unit tests
 The unittests can be found under the [test](tests) directory.
-THe business logic of the deployed code is tested for the [Battery](tests/test_Battery.py), [Control Enactor](tests/test_Control_Enactor.py), [Data Retreiver](tests/test_Data_Retreiver.py) and [Forecaster V2](tests/test_Forecaster_v2.py).
+The business logic of the deployed code is tested for the [Battery](tests/test_Battery.py), [Control Enactor](tests/test_Control_Enactor.py), [Data Retriever](tests/test_Data_Retreiver.py) and [Forecaster V2](tests/test_Forecaster_v2.py).

-## Related Research and Publications

- - To be followed

 ## Contributors and Development

 * WebUI Developed by [Scene](https://scene.communitygithub) and [Iain Hogg](https://github.com/iain-dev)
 * Documentation and support from [MeshPower](https://www.meshpower.co.uk/) on integrating with their system.
-* Microgrid Controller Developed at Coventry University by the Cogentee Group
+* Microgrid Controller Developed at Coventry University by the [AI for Cyberphysical Systems theme](https://www.coventry.ac.uk/research/areas-of-research/computational-science-mathematical-modelling/ai-cyberphysical-systems/) in the [Centre for Computational Science and Mathematical Modelling](https://www.coventry.ac.uk/research/areas-of-research/computational-science-mathematical-modelling/).

 ## DOI
 [![DOI](https://zenodo.org/badge/269322811.svg)](https://zenodo.org/badge/latestdoi/269322811)